Hiya Helper

 The deliverable for the project is a design handoff.

 As a team, we have given a full presentation to Hiya to deliver our concept and showcased our prototype.
-We handed off all the documentations and design assets, hoping to see that Hiya develop the real product one day.
+We handed off all the documentations and design assets to the engineering team for development.

 Reflection